-We have licensed intellectual property directed to the design, selection, and use of ZFPs, ZFNs and ZFP TFs for gene modification and regulation from the Massachusetts Institute of Technology, Johnson & Johnson, The Scripps Research Institute, The Johns Hopkins University, Harvard University, the Medical Research Council, the California Institute of Technology, City of Hope and the University of Utah.
-These licenses grant us rights to make, use and sell ZFPs, ZFNs and ZFP TFs under 13 families of patent filings.
-As of February 7, 2014, these patent filings have resulted in 19 issued U.S. patents and 46 granted foreign patents, with 6 currently pending U.S. patent applications and 26 pending applications in foreign patent offices.
+We have licensed intellectual property directed to the design, selection, and use of ZFPs, ZFNs and ZFP TFs for genome editing and gene regulation from the Massachusetts Institute of Technology, Johnson & Johnson, The Scripps Research Institute, Harvard University, the Medical Research Council, the California Institute of Technology, City of Hope and the University of Utah.
+These licenses grant us rights to make, use and sell ZFPs, ZFNs and ZFP TFs under 12 families of patent filings.
+As of February 4, 2015, these patent filings have resulted in 20 issued U.S. patents and 50 granted foreign patents, with 4 currently pending U.S. patent applications and 10 pending applications in foreign patent offices.

-We believe that these in-licensed patents and patent applications include several of the early and important patent filings directed at the design, selection, composition and use of ZFPs, ZFNs and ZFP TFs, particularly the agreements with Johns Hopkins University, the Massachusetts Institute of Technology, Johnson & Johnson and The Scripps Research Institute.
+We believe that these in-licensed patents and patent applications include several of the early and important patent filings directed at the design, selection, composition and use of ZFPs, ZFNs and ZFP TFs, particularly the agreements with the Massachusetts Institute of Technology, Johnson & Johnson and The Scripps Research Institute.